What’s this all about?

 The central premise of user centred design is that the best designed products and services result from understanding the needs of the people who will use them. —Design Council

-I’m a Graphic Design student about to go into my third year at the University College Falmouth.
-During a year of self-directed study I had the pleasure to work with many interesting design studios and practitioners which got me interested in user centred design.
+As a Graphic Design student in my second year, I took a year of self-directed study during which I had the pleasure to work with many interesting design studios and practitioners which got me interested in user centred design.

 Although I know that this diagram is by no means complete, I believe that it can be beneficial for students and design practitioners in various disciplines.
 I release it under a CC BY-NC-SA license with the hope that others will find it a useful tool for learning or teaching and to share and build upon.